-If you have concerns about a member of staff, visiting teacher, peripatetic teacher or volunteer, or an allegation is made about them posing a risk of harm to children, speak to the SMT.
-If the concerns/allegations are about a member of SMT, speak to the chair of SMT or the Safeguarding Trustee.
+If you have concerns about a member of staff, visiting teacher, peripatetic teacher or volunteer, or an allegation is made about them posing a risk of harm to children, speak to the SLT.
+If the concerns/allegations are about a member of SLT, speak to the School Lead or the Safeguarding Trustee.

-The SMT/BoT will then follow the procedures set out in appendix 3, if appropriate.
+The SLT/BoT will then follow the procedures set out in appendix 3, if appropriate.